helio-fm/helio-sequencer/Docs/refactoring.md

 ### Cleanup overlaps

-This option simply removes duplicate notes and corrects lengths in a way that notes do not overlap each other.
+`Alt + O` hotkey removes duplicate notes and corrects lengths in a way that notes do not overlap each other.

+### Staccato and legato

+`Alt + S` and `Alt + L` hotkeys apply staccato and legato commands to the selection.
+Staccato simply shortens all selected notes (`Alt + Shift + S` makes them as short as possible).
+Legato connects selected notes together in a way that each note lasts until another note starts:

+![staccato-legato]

 ### Move to track

-Pretty self-explanatory shorthand; note that this function is also available in the [command palette](command-palette.md): hit `:` and select another track to move the selected notes to ("closest" tracks will be listed first for convenience).
+Pretty self-explanatory shorthand; this function is also available in the [command palette](command-palette.md): press `:` and select another track to move the selected notes to.
+For convenience, the "closest" tracks will be listed first.

 ## Rescaling